"This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.”

 The University of Bristol will make available access to a four qubit photonic quantum computer.

-Here are Top 10 Quantum Computing Companies to Watch out in 2022:
+Here are the Top 10 Quantum Computing Companies to Watch out for in 2024:

 Microsoft Quantum Computing executes experimental and theoretical processes to construct quantum computers in conjunction with academic and research organisations throughout the world, employing academics, theorists, and physicists from mathematics, physics, and computer science.
 The goal is to improve our understanding of quantum computing, including its implementation and integration.